Chapter 17:

 I won’t go anywhere without him.

 The world below vanished in an instant.
 The shattered forest turned upside down.
-Blue skies are getting closer and closer.
-Celphi's wounded screams faded as Mede soared upward, lifting me into the sky.
+The blue sky closed in.
+Celphi’s wounded cries faded as Mede soared higher, carrying me into the sky.

-The wind whipped past my face, cold and wild.
+Wet and cold wind whipped past my face.
 The ground shrank rapidly, turning from a chaotic mess of broken trees and smoke to a distant patchwork of green and small ash.

-My heart raced, pounding from concern for Celphi’s welfare, fear of falling and disbelief that I am yet again taken.
-The height, the speed, the shock of it all, it was dizzying.
+My heart raced, pounding from concern for Celphi’s welfare, fear of falling and disbelief that I was taken yet again.
+The height, the speed, the shock of it all was dizzying.

 Mede’s talons were keeping me secure from wriggling myself free as he flew in his phoenix form.
 His sharp claws were hidden as he held me.
-I almost gasped at how beautiful his fire was covering the forest from above.
+I almost gasped at how beautiful his fire was, looking from above.
 But that wasn't the time to admire the beauty of his power.

 ‘Stop!
 Stop it immediately!
 Return me to Celphi!’
 I finally managed to say.